Skip to main content

 27-GHz Silicon-Integrated Rectenna Based on Novel Multilayer Substrate

-This paper presents the design, fabrication, and characterization of a multi-layer 27 GHz rectenna integrated entirely on Silicon, aimed at achieving full CMOS compatibility for energy harvesting applications.
-The device is fabricated on a High-Resistivity Silicon (HRSi) substrate, which is selectively etched to create a low-permittivity region for the antenna while maintaining a high-permittivity full substrate for the rectifier circuit.
-The rectenna, operating in the millimeter-wave (mmWave) band, features a compact single-cell design with dimensions of 13 x 13 mm² only, making it suitable for integrating IoT devices to support energy autonomy.
-The rectenna utilizes a GaAs diode rectifier and achieves a maximum RF-to-DC power conversion efficiency (PCE) of about % at 12 dBm input power.
+This paper presents the design, fabrication, and characterization of a multi-layer 27-GHz rectenna integrated entirely on silicon, aimed at achieving full CMOS compatibility for energy harvesting applications.
+The device is fabricated on a high-resistivity silicon (HRSi) substrate, which is selectively etched to create a low-permittivity region for the antenna while maintaining a high-permittivity full substrate for the rectifier circuit.
+The rectenna, operating in the millimeter-wave (mmWave) band, features a compact single-cell design with dimensions of 13 × 13 mm² only, making it suitable for integrating IoT devices to support energy autonomy.
+The rectenna utilizes a GaAs diode rectifier and achieves a measured maximum RF-to-DC power conversion efficiency (PCE) of about 49% at an input power of 12 dBm.
 This work demonstrates the potential of HRSi-based, silicon-integrated rectennas for efficient energy harvesting in IoT applications.
+The proposed multilayer fabrication technology allows the realization of high-radiation-efficiency directive antennas and RF circuits directly onto the CMOS substrate, without increasing the overall size of the circuit and maintaining the structural integrity of the device.